-The data from an analogue chemical was provided for assessment of eye irritation potential (OECD TG 405).
-Treatment of three male New Zealand White rabbits with 0.1 g of test item to the lower conjunctival sac of one eye resulted in no effects on the cornea or iris in any animal at any time point during the 72-hour observation period.
-Mild conjunctival redness, chemosis and discharge were observed in some animals at the 1-hour time point but were fully resolved by 24 hr.
+In an in vivo eye irritation study (OECD TG 405), 0.1 g of the assessed chemical was applied to the lower conjunctival sac of one eye in 3 male New Zealand White rabbits.
+There were no effects on the cornea or iris in any animal at any time point during the 72-hour observation period.
+Mild conjunctival redness, chemosis, and discharge was present in some animals at one hour observation period but fully resolved by 24 hours.
 No signs of systemic toxicity were observed during the 72-hour observation period.
-Based on the results and as per the conditions of this study, the analogue chemical is considered a slight eye irritant.
+Based on the results of this study, the assessed chemical is slightly irritating to the eyes.